Sunday’s Ride

 POST-RIDE MEAL – HISTORIC VILLAGE TOUR – SWAG

 Stop by the shady Grove in the Historic Village after your ride for a delicious meal.
-You you will be asked for your choice of Apple Knockers’ famous Chicken Salad Wrap or Power Veggie Wrap, or a meat sandwich (type TBD supply availability in 2023) when you register.
+You you will be asked for your choice of Apple Knockers’ famous Chicken Salad Wrap, Ham & Cheese Wrap or Power Veggie Wrap, or other meat sandwich (type TBD) when you register.
 Your meal will be available starting at 10:30am until the Vicksburg Historic Village closes at 5pm.
 There will be beverages and snacks at the SAG Stops and at ride’s end.
+There will be apple cider at ride’s end, as well!

-After your meal, you are invited to tour the Historic Village at your leisure.
+After your meal, you are invited to tour the Historic Village with a docent when available or at your leisure.
 We continue to be amazed at the extent of the exhibits, how well they are marked and were delighted that docents are often available at building marked with an ”Open” flag.

 Before you head home, stop by the Registration Gazebo area for complementary maps, bike safety literature, complementary tail lights and reflective leg bands if you need them and any other swag we may be able to conjure up (while supplies last).